 You just don't see a lot of it.

-We we're now seeing the economy soar and turnaround.
+We're now seeing the economy soar and turnaround.

-Uh Anwar being open, the pipelines being built, uh, the coal industry was saved, the natural gas industry is flourishing.
+ANWAR being open, the pipeline's being built, the coal industry was saved.

-Uh so those are all big things.
+So those are all big things.

 Ending burdensome regulation is all happening.

-You know, but I I just want to remind you of this.
+But I just want to remind you of this.

 We reported that a year ago.

-We learned, you know, a lot of things.
+We learned a lot of things.

 Remember, the president was being laughed at when he tweeted it out.

-And then we went from there, and then we understand that a dossier was out there, a phony dossier filled with Russian lies.
+And then we went from there and then we understand that a dossier was out there, a phony dossier filled with Russian lies.

-And then we've had a year and we haven't learned anything, not a single fact that that ties Donald Trump to Russia or any type of collusion.
+And then we've had a year and we haven't learned anything, not a single fact that ties Donald Trump to Russia or any type of collusion.

 We've learned that in the last year.

-And then we also learned in the last year all about uranium one, and yeah, there was uh a network of Putin thugs in the United States committing crimes, and uh, we had an FBI informant in that group, and they still allowed the sale of uranium one to go on anyway.
+And we had an FBI informant in that group, and they still allowed the sale of Uranium One to go on anyway.

-And from the IG report, I would believe that there's going to be a special counsel, and I'm telling you, I think if the laws followed, there's an if there, a lot of people that we talk about every day will be going to jail.
+And I'm telling you, I think if the law is followed, there's an if there, a lot of people that we talk about every day will be going to jail because we have evidence on our side.

 Yeah, of course I do.